 - a.
-This Order establishes the minimum requirements for implementing DOE P 226.1A.
-This Order does not preclude requirements in existing or new directives from being more rigorous for operations or activities where it has been determined that the risk or hazard necessitates more rigor. - Oversight and assurance processes may identify DOE directives or site-specific requirements that conflict, are unclear, or are incomplete.
+This Order establishes the minimum requirements for implementing DOE P 226.1.
+This Order does not preclude requirements in existing or new directives from being more rigorous for operations or activities where it has been determined that the risk or hazard necessitates more rigor. - b.
+An oversight policy committee must be established to ensure ownership of this Order. - c.
+Where determined to be necessary, additional directives must be developed to effectively implement Attachments 2, 3, and 4 (e.g., DOE Safety Oversight Manual) to this Order.
+Oversight programs will implement the requirements of these directives when they are issued. - d.
+Oversight and assurance processes may identify DOE directives or site-specific requirements that conflict, are unclear, or are incomplete.
 Deficiencies in DOE requirements will be brought to the attention of the responsible DOE Headquarters policy organization (the Office of Primary Interest) for resolution.
-Deficiencies in site-specific requirement will be brought to the attention of the contracting officer. - c.
-All applicable DOE organizations must establish and implement an effective oversight program consistent with DOE P 226.1A, the requirements of this Order, and the applicable attachments to this Order (Attachment 1, Contractor Requirements Document; Attachment 2, DOE Line Management Oversight Processes; and Attachment 3, Independent Oversight Processes), to include the following. - (1) A comprehensive and rigorous assurance system at all sites implemented by the contractor (for Government-owned/contractor-operated sites) and Federal organizations (for Government-owned/Government-operated sites) that manage or operate DOE sites, facilities, or operations. - (2) DOE field element line management oversight processes, such as inspections, reviews, surveillances, surveys, operational awareness, and walkthroughs that evaluate programs and management systems and the effectiveness of the site assurance system.
-DOE field elements must prepare documented program plans and annual schedules for both planned assessments and focus areas for operational oversight. - (3) DOE Headquarters line management oversight processes that are focused primarily on the DOE field elements and also look at contractor activities
+Deficiencies in site-specific requirement will be brought to the attention of the contracting officer. - e.
+All applicable DOE organizations must establish and implement an effective oversight program consistent with DOE P 226.1, the requirements of this Order, and the applicable attachments to this Order, to include the following. - (1) A comprehensive and rigorous assurance system at all sites implemented by the contractor (for Government-owned/contractor-operated sites) and Federal organizations (for Government-owned/Government-operated sites) that manage or operate DOE sites, facilities, or operations.

-4 DOE O 226.1A 7-31-07
+4 DOE O 226.1 9-15-05